vmware-tanzu/tanzu-dev-portal/content/workshops/cnd-deploy-practices.md

 - Deploy and run the application on Kubernetes
 - Configure and test an ingress for the application

-This workshop is intended to become the first in a series of workshops that explore cloud-native developer practices.
+This workshop is the first in a series of workshops that explore cloud-native developer practices.